 GeneCards Summary for MYH1 Gene

 MYH1 (Myosin Heavy Chain 1) is a Protein Coding gene.
-Diseases associated with MYH1 include Epilepsy, Idiopathic Generalized 12 and Myh-Associated Polyposis.
-Among its related pathways are Actin Nucleation by ARP-WASP Complex and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
+Diseases associated with MYH1 include Myh-Associated Polyposis and Epilepsy, Idiopathic Generalized 12.
+Among its related pathways are Immune response CCR3 signaling in eosinophils and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and calmodulin binding.
-An important paralog of this gene is MYH2.
+An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot Summary for MYH1 Gene